awsdocs/aws-support-user-guide/doc_source/using-service-linked-roles-ta.md

 **To allow an IAM entity to delete the `AWSServiceRoleForTrustedAdvisor` service\-linked role**

-Add the following statement to the permissions policy for the IAM entity that needs to delete a service\-linked role:
+Add the following statement to the permissions policy for the IAM entity to delete a service\-linked role\.

 ```
 {